gvko/transaction-syncing-service/README.md

 ```bash
 $ npm start
 ```
-This will start the app locally in watch mode.
+This will start the app locally in watch mode (changes to the code will automatically trigger recompilation and restart of the app).